 Cranberry Pecan Scones with Blood Orange Glaze

 This was my first time enjoying a scone with coffee.
 No rushing, gulping or taking large bites on the run.
+I’m sure the sweet glaze had something to do with it.

 Last year I read a book that emphasized the act of enjoying food and sitting to take time out while eating it.
 It’s very very hard to do with appointments, work, riding lessons, work and the never ending list of things to do at home, but there is a time to stop the world and grab someone special and sit them down for a treat.
 Like a scone or a muffin.
 Talk a little or say nothing at all.
 Just enjoy each other and have fun!